Schuh1337/HTML-Deobfuscator/README.md

 # Website-Deobfuscator

-deobfuscates the 'character entitles' and 'combined' obfuscation methods and saves it to a .html
+deobfuscates the 'character entitles' and 'js + character entitles' obfuscation methods and saves it to a .html